Duomi Khan: As khan of Xueyantuo

 Meanwhile, it was said that Duomi was intolerant and ill-tempered, as well as suspicious.
 He removed Zhenzhu's chief advisors and replaced them with people close to him, which led to the nobles despising him—and he responded by killing a large number of them, throwing the Xueyantuo court into terror.
-Yaoluoge Tumidu (藥羅葛吐迷度), the chieftain of the Uyghers, a Xueyantuo's vassal tribe, rebelled along with the Pugu (僕骨) and Tongluo (同羅) tribes and dealt Duomi a great defeat.
+Yaoluoge Tumidu (藥羅葛吐迷度), the chieftain of the Uyghurs, a Xueyantuo's vassal tribe, rebelled along with the Pugu (僕骨) and Tongluo (同羅) tribes and dealt Duomi a great defeat.
 Taizong took the chance to order a major assault against Xueyantuo proper by Li, Ashina, Zhishi, Qibi Heli (契苾何力), Xue Wanche, and Zhang Jian (張儉).
 As the assault was beginning, by chance a Tang officer, Yuwen Fa (宇文法), was serving as an emissary to the Wuluohu (烏羅護) and the Mohe and returning toward Tang, when he encountered the Xueyantuo general Abo (阿波).
 Yuwen attacked Abo with the Mohe troops with him at the time and defeated Abo—which led to even greater confusion for the Xueyantuo, whose people believed that the main Tang army had already arrived.
 In panic, Duomi fled to the vassal Ashide (阿史德) tribe, and when Uygher forces heard this, they attacked and killed Duomi, killing any Xueyantuo imperial clan members they could find.
 The Uyghers took over most of the Xueyantuo's territory, while many Xueyantuo generals surrendered to the Tang.
 Duomi's cousin Duomozhi tried to revive the Xueyantuo fortunes, but soon surrendered to the Tang, ending the Xueyantuo as a khanate.